aehrc/BitEpi/README.md

 B_0 is the purity (Gini-Index) of the samples in the dataset (CONSTANT).
 Given r case and q controls, B_0 is computed as (r^2 + q^2) / (r+q)^2.
 1-SNP Alpha is similar to 1-SNP Beta with an offset (B_0).
 While the minimum value for Beta depends on the dataset characteristics (B_0), the minimum value for Alpha is always 0.

-**High value for Beta does not necessarily indicate strong interactions**.
+**High value for Beta does not necessarily indicate strong interactions.**

 For example, let's say

 - Beta A  = 0.90 (association power of SNP A)